Ilie Cătărău: Later life

-Cătărău had indeed survived his hospitalization, and lived throughout World War II, but in obscurity, finally making his way into the Soviet Union.
+Cătărău had indeed survived his hospitalization, and lived throughout World War II, but in obscurity, finally making his way into Soviet territory.
 He resided for a while in the Moldavian SSR and was referenced in Soviet propaganda as a hero for having fought against union with Romania.
-Cătărău left the Soviet province and returned to Romania: in September 1948, he was registered as a refugee in Bucharest, his home address rendered as Brezoianu Street 51.
+Cătărău left the Soviet province and returned to Romania at some point after 1944, when that country had been occupied by the Soviets.
+He inhabited a "modest dwelling" in Floreasca; in September 1948, he was registered as a refugee in Bucharest, his home address rendered as Brezoianu Street 51.
 He tried to capitalize on the newly established Romanian Communist regime, presenting himself as a hero of the cause, and was used by the government as a denouncer of "reactionary" politicians.
 Employed by the Communist press, he notably took his revenge on Gherman Pântea, who had had a second career as a Romanian state official.
 As Ion Constantin notes, he accused Pântea "of acts for the most part invented, in order to determine [Pântea's] arrest by the regime's authorities".

 Cătărău additionally claimed a special communist pedigree, passing himself off as a personal friend of Bolshevik theorist Vladimir Lenin.
-The former anarchist was also friends with Constant Tonegaru, the anticommunist poet, whom he fascinated with his stories of Polynesia.
-In 1952, when Tonegaru returned from Communist imprisonment to die in Bucharest, Cătărău was present at his funeral ceremony.
-In his final years, Cătărău experienced religious sentiment and became a monk of the Romanian Orthodox Church.
-The decision was controversial, and Church authorities had to be persuaded by Premier Petru Groza into accepting Cătărău's retreat to a monastery in Transylvania.
+The former anarchist was also friends with Constant Tonegaru, the anticommunist poet, whose father had been his university colleague, and whom he fascinated with his stories of Polynesia.
+In 1952, when Tonegaru Jr returned from Communist imprisonment to die in Bucharest, Cătărău was present at his funeral ceremony.
+Another member of Tonegaru's circle, Barbu Cioculescu, informs that Cătărău sent letters to Premier Petru Groza, in which he called for a "democratic governance", until he was arrested by the Securitate; Cioculescu also notes that he became unaware of Cătărău's fate after that moment.
+According to other reports, Cătărău experienced religious sentiment as an old man, and subsequently became a monk of the Romanian Orthodox Church.
+The decision was controversial, and Church authorities had to be persuaded by Groza into accepting Cătărău's retreat to a monastery in Transylvania.
 In August 1955, he was designated a Hieromonk and Confessor, in which capacity he paid his respects to the recently deceased bishop, Nicolae Bălan.
-By one interpretation, Groza wanted to reactivate Cătărău as a Romanian spy, but Cătărău died before this could happen.
+By one interpretation, Groza wanted to reactivate Cătărău as a Securitate spy, but Cătărău died before this could happen.